 Direct Purchase Links – This is what you’ll need

-You’re also going to need a switch, and to be honest there’s a million different ones out there that could work.
+- You’re also going to need a switch, and to be honest there are a million different ones out there that could work.

 - PocketWizard trigger cable to go from receiver to remote camera